Cycling in Sydney Australia

 Uncharacteristically, I exaggerate slightly because there were other cyclists, just very few.
 In fact the roads were as devoid of my fellow pedallers as they seem to be every…Continue

 Not a sight you see on December 25 but, the next day, riders are out in force...
 On the Akuna Bay route

-There are several traditions I observe each year on the morning of the December 25 public holiday (usually;…Continue
+There are several traditions I observe each year on the morning of the December 25 public holiday (usually; last year…Continue

 Eagle-eyed readers will have immediately noticed something unusual about the picture above.

 Yes, those are "cycling" socks but those are not (proper) cycling shoes.
-Of course, they can be used for cycling, and even occasionally are on my commuter bike with toe clips, but their primary purpose is for walking,…Continue
+Of course, they can be used for cycling, and even occasionally are on my commuter bike with toe clips, but their primary purpose is for walking, not pedalling.

 I'm over this, Sydney Cyclists.
 Every year I tell you what a great morning it is for cycling on Christmas Day and every year you all ignore me.
 Why should I tell you again?

 I'll just give you the stats: 73 cyclists in 76 km between 0615 and 0915 on an out-and-back run to scenic West Head.
 Hardly any car traffic and all of what there was failed to try to kill me.